goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 3. **Update policy** θ → θ_new
 4. **Throw away all previous data** and start over

-This last step is the killer.
+This last step is the problem.
 Imagine training a robot to walk - every time you make a small adjustment to the policy, you must collect entirely new walking data and discard everything you learned before.
 For complex tasks requiring thousands of timesteps per trajectory, this becomes computationally prohibitive.

 Recall our policy gradient formula: